ClaudioMeinberg/frontend-styleguide/README.md

 # Resolving Promises for a Controller
 	- Whenever possible, use route resolvers
-	- Always give feedback about what you are doing.
-Loading, updating. updated, error happened.
+	- Always give feedback about what you are doing: updating, updated, error.

 # Manual Annotating for Dependency Injection
 	- Should be avoided.
 Annotations should be automated in the build process